 1. Students must successfully complete a minimum of 124 semester hours of credit with an earned grade point average of 2.00 for all hours attempted and included in the GPA computation.

 2. Students must successfully complete a minimum of 45 semester credit hours outside the department in which they are enrolled as a major.
-The Department of Social Science is considered a multidiscipline department and students with majors in those disciplines must complete 45 semester hours outside their discipline.
+The Department of History, Philosophy and Social Sciences is considered a multidiscipline department and students with majors in those disciplines must complete 45 semester hours outside their discipline.
 The College of Technology is considered one department and students majoring in the College of Technology must complete 45 semester hours outside of that college.

 3. Students must have a grade point average of 2.00 for all major and minor credit hours attempted; all Bachelor of Science in Education (secondary) students must have a minimum grade point average of 2.75 in major credit hours, 2.50 overall; All Bachelor of Science in Education (early/late childhood and early childhood unified birth through third grade licensure) students must have a minimum grade point average of 3.00 in major credit hours, 2.80 overall.
 Department of Art undergraduate degree programs require a 3.00 in art courses and grades of “B” or better in upper level art courses.

 4. A minimum of 45 semester hours of credit must be earned in upper division courses (numbered 300 to 799).

 Upper division credit may be earned only through a four year institution.

 5. A minimum of 30 semester hours of credit must be earned in residence (courses taken from Pittsburg State University) with a grade point average of 2.00 for all resident hours attempted.
 These minimum resident hours must include eight semester hours of credit in the major department.